grbarker/flash-cards/README.md

 ## Acknowledgments

-* The code started as Udacity's React nanodegree --> React-Redux section --> Lesson 7: Real World Redux --> [Chirper app](https://github.com/udacity/reactnd-chirper-app.git) and was modified into wouldUrather
+* The code started as Udacity's React nanodegree --> React-Native --> [Udacifitness app](https://github.com/udacity/reactnd-UdaciFitness-complete) and was modified into the flash-cards app.